 During nearly 10 minutes of questioning, the panel of judges repeatedly asked defendant Lan about the bribe amount of 25 billion VND, but Ms. Lan's answer was: "The defendant really wants to make amends, but the defendant's family no longer has the ability."

 Defendant Tung said he had repented and only hoped that the panel of judges would consider his wrongdoings more objectively and comprehensively.
-The former deputy director of the Consular Department also urged his family to completely remedy the consequences.
+The former deputy head of the Consular Department also urged his family to completely remedy the consequences.

-Presenting in court today, Mr. Tan admitted his wrongdoings.
+Presenting himself in court today, Mr. Tan admitted his wrongdoings.
 Immediately after the incident, the defendant filed a statement declaring all his wrongdoings and actively cooperated with the investigation agency to remedy the consequences.